 By Danielle Becker, IU East (2021 Graduate)

 In its youth, the sounds you could hear coming from Civic Hall performances would not have been the sounds of the symphony you hear today.
-Civic Hall, once a basketball gym and dance hall, underwent a “face lift” to become known as the home of Richmond Symphony Orchestra.
-In a Palladium Item article from 1993, reporter Cheryl Gibbs outlines the years of discussion that led to the renovation of the venue.
+Civic Hall, once a basketball gym and dance hall, underwent a ‘facelift’ to become known as the home of the Richmond Symphony Orchestra.
+In a Palladium-Item article from 1993, reporter Cheryl Gibbs outlines the years of discussion that led to the renovation of the venue.

-In 1987 the greatest impact to the fund raising came in a will from Lucille I. Gamp.
-The article notes that Gamp had set aside more than $1 million for a performing arts center in Richmond.
+In 1987, the greatest impact to the fundraising came in a will from Lucille I. Gamp.
+Gamp left a bequest valued at more than $1 million for a performing arts center in Richmond.
 With a judge’s ruling, the Civic Hall renovations project qualified for the use of this money.
 In 1987, the Richmond School Board used the funds from Gamp’s will for repairs to Civic Hall along with the funds raised privately to build a joint school-community performance center.

 Today, their dream has become a reality.
 When Civic Hall opens this weekend, it will look nothing like the dingy cavern it once was.